-Dealing with allegations against staff
+Dealing with concerns and allegations against staff

 If a concern is raised about the practice or behaviour of a member of staff, this information will be recorded and passed to the headteacher Mike Hartnell.
-The Local Authority Designated Officer (LADO) will be contacted and the relevant guidance will be followed.

-If the allegation is against the headteacher, the person receiving the allegation will contact the LADO or Chair of Governor, Ian Crabtree, directly.
+The headteacher will make an assessment to determine if the matter is a 'low level concern' or an 'allegation'.
+The Local Authority Designated Officer (LADO) will be contacted for all allegations and the relevant guidance will be followed.
+If the headteacher needs advice or guidance they will contact the LADO.
+If the allegation is against the headteacher, the person receiving the allegation will contact the LADO or Chair of Governors directly.
 (Annex 5)